dalps/crobots-vscode/README.md

 ## Features

 * Document symbols
-* Syntax Highlighting
+* Syntax highlighting
 * Go-to definition
 * References view
-* Inline completions
-* Variable renaming for keywords, local variables and intrinsic functions
+* Inline suggestions for keywords, local variables and intrinsic functions
+* Variable renaming
 * Intrinsic function documentation

+The extension activates on files with the `.r` extension.

 ## Contributing

 The language features are powered by a [chevrotain](https://chevrotain.io/docs/) parser written in TypeScript.
 Issues and pull requests are welcome.

+---

 ## 🥳